IntersectMBO/cardano-node/doc/stake-pool-operations/node_keys.md

 #### Generate the Operational Certificate

-We need to know the slots per KES period, we get it from the genesis file:
+We need to know the slots per KES period.
+We can get this from the genesis file:

     cat mainnet-shelley-genesis.json | grep KESPeriod
     > "slotsPerKESPeriod": 3600,